MahanJafari138/MahanJafari138/README.md

 # 💫 About Me:
-Hi, I'm Mahan, a JavaScript developer focused on building real-world web applications and continuously improving my development skills.<br><br>I started my JavaScript journey from the fundamentals and gradually moved into more advanced concepts such as DOM manipulation, asynchronous JavaScript, Promises, Fetch API, Classes, Modules, LocalStorage, and Regular Expressions.<br><br>I enjoy learning by building projects rather than only following tutorials.
-Some of my recent projects include TaskFlow, a responsive task and habit management app, and Joy Movie, a movie and TV show search application connected to the OMDB API.<br><br>I'm currently strengthening my JavaScript skills through more practical projects and preparing to move into TypeScript and React, with the long-term goal of becoming a well-rounded developer capable of working across both frontend and backend technologies.<br><br>I believe the best way to improve is to build, make mistakes, debug, and keep learning.
+I'm Mahan, a self-taught JavaScript developer building my skills through real projects instead of just tutorials.

+I started learning JavaScript from complete scratch, going project-first from day one.
+I've worked through the fundamentals (variables, loops, functions, arrays), DOM manipulation, modern JS (array methods, objects, JSON), asynchronous JavaScript (Promises, async/await, Fetch API), and more advanced topics like Classes, Modules, LocalStorage, and Regular Expressions.

+**Projects I've built:**
+- **TaskFlow** — a task and habit management app with LocalStorage persistence and a fully responsive layout
+- **Movie Joy** — a live movie/show search app connected to the OMDB API, with race-condition handling and a glassmorphism UI
+- **PennyTrack** — an income/expense tracker with a fully dynamic donut chart built entirely with CSS (`conic-gradient`), no chart libraries

+Each project pushed me a bit further than the last — TaskFlow taught me the basics of structuring a real app, Movie Joy introduced working with live APIs, and PennyTrack got me properly thinking about data modeling and state management for the first time.

+I'm currently working through more vanilla JavaScript projects to solidify what I've learned before moving into TypeScript and React, with backend (Node.js, Express, databases) after that.
+Long-term, I want to be a well-rounded full-stack developer.

+My approach to learning is simple: build something, break it, figure out why, fix it, and move on to the next thing.
+I'd rather spend three extra days debugging my own mistake than skip past it with a shortcut — that's usually where the actual learning happens.

 ## 🌐 Socials: